 Need something else?

-You can get information about benefit and entitlement counseling for older adults age 60 and older.
+You can get information about benefit and entitlement counseling for older adults (age 60 and older).

-Case workers can provide assistance to older adults at participating Older Adult Centers (previously known as Senior Centers).
 All visitors and staff entering Older Adult Centers must follow face covering and social distancing guidelines.

-Case workers meet with older adults age 60 and older at participating Older Adult Centers.
+Case workers meet with older adults at participating Older Adult Centers.
+This is for adults age 60 and older.

 Find Local Case Assistance